 The cheapest smartphone sells for about $25, which is roughly around 55 Tanzanian shillings.
 But in the absence of infrastructure, electricity and basic facilities, these devices are a necessity.

-The lack of traditional financial infrastructure, for example, has placed Tanzania, much like East Africa in general, on the cutting edge of mobile payments.
+The absence of financial infrastructure, for instance, has placed Tanzania, much like East Africa in general, on the cutting edge of mobile payments.
 As the country leapfrogged to mobile platforms, it became the “largest money market in the world with the most number of users.”

 “The lack of functional financial [services], for example, means that having mobile money has had a huge impact for good in East Africa – credit cards and checkbooks don’t work here,” said Anderson.
 So it’s kind of a vital tool whereas maybe it’s more like a gimmick in somewhere like Silicon Valley right now.”